TASSBV/OpenRemoteHueBridge/README.md

 This project is on Github to help people setup OpenRemote fast and simple.
-We did this because we had some problems ourselfs.
+We did this because we had some problems ourselves.
 After following the description you will have the following parts running:
 - Designer 2.13.9
 - Controller 1.0.6